 - Remittance of Prisoner Funds: The Department of Corrections will withhold a portion of a prisoners commissary account and forward that amount to the court.
 Once the outstanding obligation is satisfied, sweeps of the account will cease.

-If you would like to make a payment on a disposed case please click here for payment options.
+If you would like to make a payment on a disposed case please click here.

 For questions about your case(s) please use the search case information link located on the Home page.